RFK Racing: Truck No. 50 history

-Early Years (1995–1997)

-The original truck in Roush's stable debuted in 1995 at the Heartland Park Topeka road course.
-It was No. 61 and driven to a fourth-place finish by Todd Bodine.
-Bodine had four more top ten runs before Ted Musgrave drove to a fourth-place finish at Phoenix.
-In 1996, the car switched to No. 80, and Joe Ruttman was at the wheel, nailing down sixteen top-tens and finishing fourth in points.
-In 1997, with sponsorship from LCI, Ruttman won five times and finished 3rd in points.

 Greg Biffle (1998–2000)

 For the first race in 1998 at Walt Disney World Speedway, Ruttman piloted the No. 50, rookie Greg Biffle drove the No. 80, and Chuck Bown ran the No. 99.
 After Bown departed the team, Ruttman took over the No. 99, and Biffle moved from the No. 80, which was discontinued, to the No. 50.
-Biffle had been hired by Roush under the recommendation of Benny Parsons, and he would be sponsored by W. W. Grainger.
+Biffle had been hired by Roush under the recommendation of Benny Parsons.
 Although he failed to win a race, Biffle won four poles and finished eighth in points.

 Biffle would go on a tear in 1999 when he won nine times and was in contention for the championship for much of the season before finally losing to Jack Sprague.
 His 2000 season was less dominant with only five wins, but he was able to win the championship by 230 points over teammate Kurt Busch.